jeffjl74/ACT_Adder/README.md

 ![Adder](images/adder.png)

-and the __cure Player2 and Player5__ would be announced
+The __cure Player2 and Player5__ is announced
-via text-to-speach as soon as the plugin finds a proper combination of numbers.
+via text-to-speach and the `/shout` macro is updated as soon as the plugin finds a proper combination of numbers.

+Between the first `/g` and discovery of a valid combination, the `/shout` macro does a `/say cure not available`.

 The plugin determines the current cycle from the previous one by looking in the _within 30 seconds_ time window.